khuang28jhu/bs3/README.md

    This will map the sample reads against the lamda phage library and output the [graph](#Example)```Unconversion_Rate.png``` summarizing the unconversion rate of the data.
 # <a name="Linkingw/MethGo"></a>MethGo

-MethGo is a simple and effective tool designed for the analysis of data from whole genome bisulfite sequencing (WGBS) and reduced representation bisulfite sequencing (RRBS).
+MethGo is a simple and effective tool designed to analyze data from whole genome bisulfite sequencing (WGBS) and reduced representation bisulfite sequencing (RRBS).
 MethGo provides 5 major modules:

 COV: Coverage distribution of each cytosine